South Carolina Highway 72: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Special routes

 Greenwood business loop

 South Carolina Highway 72 Business (SC 72 Bus.) is a 4.310 mi business route that is partially in the city limits of Greenwood.
 It follows the original path of the SC 72 mainline through downtown Greenwood, via Cambridge Avenue, Grace Street, and Reynolds Avenue.
 It was established in 1961 when mainline SC 72 was bypassed north of the city.
+It is also in concurrency with the South Carolina Discovery Route for the majority of its routing.